 Late stages of pregnancy

-If you think you’re in labour, phone your maternity unit and tell them you think you’re in labour but have been staying at home because of symptoms of COVID-19 infection.
+If you think you’re in labour, phone your maternity unit and tell them you think you’re in labour but have been staying at home because of symptoms of coronavirus infection.
 They’ll be able to advise you what to do next.

 Clean all surfaces every day with a household cleaner that’s active against viruses and bacteria, this is important if you have an older or vulnerable person in your household.
 Pay special attention to frequently touched areas.
 Usual household products like detergents and bleach are effective.